awslego/amazon-sagemaker-model-serving-using-aws-cdk/README.md

    git commit -m "Update CICD Pipeline" git push alias-remote main
    ```

-1. Follow Section How to set up , How to provision , How to test
+And then, follow Section How to set up , How to provision , How to test.